What Is a Nurse Educator?

 Where Does a Nurse Educator Work?

-Nurse educators can be found working in a variety of settings, all of which offer nursing classes.
+Nurse educators can be found working in various settings, all of which offer nursing classes.
 Most often you will find nurse educators working in academic contexts; however, some nurse educators work in healthcare settings as staff development officers or clinical supervisors.
 The following examples are common workplaces where nurse educators are found:

 Nurse Educator FAQs